FRCS stands for Fellowship of Royal College of Surgeons.

 General surgery (JCIE) – Colorectal, Upper GI and HPB, Transplant, Breast, Vascular, Endocrine

 It is for UK surgical trainees or surgeons who work in the UK and candidates who want to enter the specialist register.
-Simply put, anyone who wants a career in the UK as a Consultant must give the JCIE exam.
+Anyone who wants a career in the UK as a Consultant must give the JCIE exam.

 JCIE – It is for UK trainees and non-trainees in the UK.
 It is recognised by GMC.
 The exam is speciality-based.
 Only exam where FRCS is used as the post-nominal